mcallisterliza/drama-kids/README.md

 * Footer contains icons of the social media pages used by the company.

-* The icons react by changing color when hovered over and when clicked the user is directed to the social media page in a new winow.
+* The icons react by changing color to orange when hovered over and when clicked the user is directed to the social media page in a new winow.

   <img width="826" alt="footer" src="https://github.com/mcallisterliza/drama-kids/assets/145555751/2c4f3767-4b89-4535-a78f-744906558fc2">